 Students who did not take a foreign language SAT II exam or who did not earn the required foreign language AP, IB, or A-Level score must take a language placement exam to determine the appropriate placement level.
 During New Student Orientation, students will have the opportunity to take a departmental placement exam.
 If the level of placement is different from the level of the language for which students have registered, they must alter their course registration accordingly during the first week of classes.
-Please view the following website for more information on language placement exams: secure.www.upenn.edu/nso/.
+For more information on language placement go to undergrad-inside.wharton.upenn.edu/language-placement.